 It is important to be honest with your doctor about your symptoms and conditions.
 They rely on your description of your injuries to make a diagnosis and recommend further treatment.
 Be sure that you tell your doctor every symptom, even if you think it is minor.
 Do not exaggerate or downplay your symptoms.
 Be as honest and straight-forward as possible.
 Your doctor is an expert, and he or she will be able to tell if you are not honest about your work-related injuries.

 Working with the requirements of workers’ compensation treatment can be difficult, but an experienced workers’ compensation attorney can help.
-Do not delay treatment because you are unsure or confused— contact Jim Glaser Law today.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.